-31. Review Infrastructure Funding
+29. Review Infrastructure Funding

-Funding will be required to complete a range of works identified in the Implementation Plan.
-The list of works will become more extensive once other actions listed in the Implementation Plan have been completed (e.g. Public Domain Plan).
+Funding will be required to complete the following identified works.
+This list of works will become more extensive once actions listed in the Implementation Plan (e.g. Public Domain Plan) have been completed.
 To date, funding is required for:

-FIGURE 20 - Identified projects and relevant estimated costings
+FIGURE 19 - Identified projects and relevant estimated costings

-No Item Cost 1 Apex Park Masterplan \$1.2M 2 Removal the Stockton Street Stage \$400,000 3 Develop of an Integrated Transport Plan for Nelson Bay \$50,000 4 Replace the Donald Street East Multi-Storey Car Park \$5-7M 5 Design Church St and Stockton St with Donald St Intersection Upgrades \$100,000 6 Implement the Pedestrian Access and Mobility Plan (PAMP) \$500,000 7 Implement the Pathways Plan \$500,000
+No Item Cost

+1 Apex Park Masterplan \$1.2M

+2 Removal the Stockton Street Stage \$5,000

+3 Develop of an Integrated Transport Plan for Nelson Bay \$50,000

+4 Replace the Donald Street East Multi-Storey Car Park \$5-7M

+5 Design Church St and Stockton St with Donald St Intersection Upgrades \$100,000

+6 Implement the Pedestrian Access and Mobility Plan (PAMP) \$500,000

+7 Implement the Pathways Plan \$500,000

+8 Public Domain Plan \$140,000